Photos by Pedro Letria

 I started making pictures, and people did something unplanned: they started telling me the stories of their lives.
 They weren’t just longing for home, people were channeling something through me, wanting to let me know what may have come around, whether they still felt connected or not to their histories in Portugal.
 From then, printing the pictures and sitting down and writing just kind of flowed.
 When it came time to put together a thesis, it made sense to center the work on pictures made in the community, with the community, and then with my own text on one level addressing each picture, and another text which would contextualize my attempt to make sense of these pictures today.

 The Indy: In the written accompaniment to one of the photos, a man tells you, “your reason for taking pictures is bullshit,” but that he did not care.
 What kind of relationships did you aim to build?
-What shared understanding of your work did you have to develop with your subjects, and in what ways are the resulting text and image an interrogation of that relationship?
+What shared understanding of your work did you have to develop with your subjects, and in what ways are the resulting texts and images an interrogation of that relationship?

 PL: I never viewed what I was doing as any kind of anthropology.
 The usual exercise of going into a community, collecting data, interpreting it and then seeing how people respond to their own outsiderness…well, that just never made sense.
 I was much more selfish.
 Like anybody who is taking pictures, I was going in, getting a picture, coming out.
 The picture and the text were working in a different way.
 The text was allowing our conversation to carry on.
 I was not limited to the there-and-then-ness of every picture that exists, I could actually make things up.
 And I did, I made a lot of things up.
 There is an interpretation of mine as to whether making pictures in that club was of any importance to their character.

-I didn’t feel very welcome, unlike most of the other clubs, probably because I was as unwelcome as anybody is when they have a camera.
+I didn’t feel very welcome, probably because I was as unwelcome as anybody is when they have a camera.
 People aren’t very interested in having their pictures taken.
 What I was doing with that camera was using it in a way of entering these spaces, and then measuring my own closeness to these people’s experiences, simply by carrying around this artifact.
 They never saw the pictures I took of them.
 They never saw what I wrote with the pictures.

 The Indy: You describe one of your subjects, a girl in a bridal dress shop on Warren Avenue, as “enter[ing] a rarefied space, one wholly emptied of men and where history is written with the truth of experience.”
 Another photograph shows a conversation where you are “not a part of the circle, for there are instances I will never understand and others I am not meant to.”
 How do you go about retaining the quality of these scenes that is both altered by your presence as witness, and beyond the reach of your interpretation?